aket0r/remote_console_telegram/README.md

 > Enter each command in turn into the console (cmd), opening it in the application folder **or** run *require.cmd*

 ```
+npm init (Hold Enter in cmd to skip actions)
 npm i fs
 npm i path
 npm i url